Transcript: NPR's Interview With China's Ambassador To The U.S.

 From the bottom or from the top did that happen?

 Both ways.
-Sometimes, if their superior finds that these people are corrupt, of course measure[s] will be taken against them.
-Sometimes, it's what you call whistleblowers from the message, from the grassroots.
+Sometimes, if their superior finds that these people are corrupt, of course measures will be taken against them.
+Sometimes, it's what you call whistleblowers ... from the grassroots.
 You could write to the government.
 You could write to the leadership and you could be a whistleblower.

 Oh, that's interesting.
 In the United States, there [are] whistleblower protections, which of course we're debating right now because there was a whistleblower within the government who made accusations against President Trump.
 That person is protected by law.
 Is a whistleblower in China protected by law in the same way?

-Of course, of course.
-We even encourage that someone could not face retaliation for saying that an official in their town is violating the law.
-It's against the law if a corrupt official tried to retaliate the whistleblower.
-It's against the law and he or she might be having even more severe punishment.
+Someone could not face retaliation for saying that an official in their town is cruel or violating the law?

+No. It's against the law if a corrupt official tried to retaliate the whistleblower.
+It's against the law, and he or she might be having even more severe punishment.

 Ambassador, you alluded to the historic misstep.
 You said the Cultural Revolution might fit into that category.
 After that violent and difficult experience, China's system changed under the Chinese leader Deng Xiaoping.
 New customs were put in place in which there would not be a lifetime leader.
 It was presumed that any leader would only last for two terms in office, which is the same as the United States incidentally — two five-year terms in China's case.
 Now your current president has changed that.
 Why?

-Well, the change of constitution just removed the term limit for the president, but actually for the leader of the party — the general secretary of the party's Central Committee, there was no term limit.
+Well, the change of constitution just removed the term limit for the president, but actually for the leader of the party — the General Secretary of the party's Central Committee, there was no term limit.
 And this is just to coordinate the two, because normally one person would take up both posts.

 The leader of the party is also the president?

 Yeah.
 So, it's just kind of a coordination.
-It does not mean that we have in the constitution and a lifetime for anybody.
+It does not mean that we have in the constitution any life term for anybody.

 But it was presumed that that limitation was there as a check on one-man rule, and now that check has gone away.